Chips1234/hello-world/README.md

 Hi!

-I'm like coding in VB.Net and C++.
-Javascript is also good.
+I'm like coding in VB.Net and C++ and sometimes Java.

 Bye!